Breed Rating (23 Reviews)

 The Call duck is a direct descendant of the Mallard duck although through selective breeding they have shorter bills and a smaller body.
 Call ducks were very rare in the first half of the century but have recently become very popular and now win more duck championships than any other breed.

 There are lots of varieties of Call duck.
-The ten standard colours are: Apricot, Bibbed, Black, Blue Fawn, Dark silver, Magpie, Mallard, Pied, Silver and White.
+The ten standard colors are: Apricot, Bibbed, Black, Blue Fawn, Dark silver, Magpie, Mallard, Pied, Silver and White.

 Breeder Clubs for Call Duck